-Schools are able to decide whether or not to teach sex education and we include sex education as part of our curriculum.
-Before a class studies sex and relationships education formally and as part of a series of dedicated lessons, parents and carers are informed and are invited to view the materials which will be used by the class.
-At other times if children ask teachers questions relating to sex or sexuality, it is our policy to answer their questions honestly and with regard for our equality policies.
-We will always try to inform you about the kind of questions your child is asking so that you may also respond to them.
+Children will learn about relationships and sex education formally and as part of a series of dedicated lessons.
+Parents and carers are informed and are invited to view the materials (books, videos ...) which will be used by the class.
+At other times if children ask our staff questions relating to sex or sexuality, we will always answer their questions honestly and with regard for our equalities policy and the age and stage of the child.
+We try to keep you informed about the kind of questions your child is asking so that you may also respond to them.

-Parents and carers are entitled to withdraw their child from formal sex and relationships education if they so wish, but we cannot withdraw a child from playground chatter, so we do hope that as many children as possible are able to take part in the lessons.
-We have a published policy for sex and relationships education.
+Parents and carers are entitled to withdraw their child from relationships education if they so wish, but we cannot withdraw a child from playground chatter, so we do hope that as many children as possible are able to take part in the lessons.
+We have a published policy called Relationships Education.
 Please ask if you would like a copy.